-- talking to parents about their child before their child starts in our school in a home visit \when safe to do so - questionnaires about the child's likes, interests and supporting information is shared during home visits.
-Parents have one form and children narrate another. \when safe to do so - the children have the opportunity to spend time with their teacher before starting school during 'Stay and Play' afternoons and a transition morning;\when safe to do so.
-During the COVID pandemic teachers, staff and school pupils provide daily "bitesize" transition videos of stories, poems, tours and meetings throughout July for both children and parents shared on Class Dojo. - staff to visit and liaise with pre-school in the spring term to identify any possible children needing extra support or transition requirements.
-Regular pre-school visits by Teacher/ TA in the summer term involving opportunities to meet and talk to parents. \When safe to do so. - inviting all parents to an induction meeting during the term before their child starts school;\When safe to do so.
-During COVID, induction meetings are offered via Zoom. - 4 Short Preschool transition meetings are offered giving advice and information about how to prepare your child for school.
-These are available at pick up times during "Stay and Play" afternoons or as prerecorded videos on ClassDojo when unsafe to have face to face meetings.
+• talking to parents about their child before their child starts in our school in a home visit \when safe to do so

-- offering parents ongoing opportunities to comment on their child's learning in our reception class via Tapestry and allowing free access to the children's 'Learning Journey' folders. - encouraging parents to talk to the child's teacher if there are any concerns, this can be via email, ClassDojo, school phone or preferably face to face at drop off or pick up or at a pre arranged time. - there is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress at the end of each school year; children on the SEN register will have termly or half termly review meetings with both the EYFS team/ teacher and SENCO. - arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Sharing assemblies, outings, "forest school" mornings, Sports Day etc; \When safe to do so - ongoing information to the parents about what is going to be covered the following week in the school newsletter and then "Class 1 news" to share what has taken place via ClassDojo. - Dojo provides a window into the class's adventures and learning through the class story. - Dojo is also used for reminders and day to day information either via the class story or through the private message facility.
+- Questionnaires about the child's likes, interests and supporting information is shared during home visits.
+Parents have one form and children narrate another. \when safe to do so - the children have the opportunity to spend time with their teacher before starting school during 'Stay and Play' afternoons and a transition morning. - Staff to visit and liaise with pre-school in the spring term to identify any possible children needing extra support or transition requirements.
+Regular pre-school visits by Teacher/ TA in the summer term involving opportunities to meet and talk to parents. \When safe to do so. - Inviting all parents to an induction meeting during the term before their child starts school either face to face or via zoom. - Short Preschool transition meetings are offered giving advice and information about how to prepare your child for school.
+These are available at pick up times during "Stay and Play" afternoons or as pre-recorded videos on ClassDojo when unsafe to have face to face meetings. - Offering parents ongoing opportunities to comment on their child's learning in our reception class via Tapestry and allowing free access to the children's 'Learning Journey' folders \when safe to do so. - Encouraging parents to talk to the child's teacher if there are any concerns, this can be via email, ClassDojo, school phone or preferably face to face at drop off or pick up or at a pre-arranged time. - There is a formal meeting for parents in the autumn and summer terms at which the teacher and the parent discuss the child's progress in private with the teacher.
+Parents receive a report on their child's attainment and progress at the end of each school year including whether the child has met the early goals or not and a how their child learns by commenting on their characteristic of effective learning; children on the SEN register will have termly or half termly review meetings with both the EYFS team/ teacher and SENCO. - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Sharing assemblies, outings, "forest school" mornings, Sports Day etc; \When safe to do so - Ongoing information to the parents about what is going to be covered the in phonics and mathematics the following week and a brief recap of the current week's learning in "Oppie News" - Dojo provides a window into the class's adventures and learning through the class story and is regularly updated with photographs and narratives of the children and their achievements/learning. - Dojo is also used for reminders and day to day information either via the class story or through the private message facility.